-Declaration and Consultation a.
+a.
+Declaration and Consultation

-The chair and vice-chair of the Joint Faculty Assembly and the Faculty Governance Coordinating Committee are informed of the administrative intent to activate the policy through the provost who will consult with the president/s, deans and finance officers about the appropriateness and necessity of implementing the policy in any given year.
+The chair and vice-chair of the Joint Faculty Assembly and the Faculty activate the policy through the provost who will consult with the president/s, deans and finance officers about the appropriateness and necessity of implementing the policy in any given year.
 Any administrative declaration which seeks implementation during an academic year must be made on or before the first working day in September of that academic year.
 The declaration by the provost will specifically identify the program/s under review for potential policy action during the academic year.